 The Multiresolution modifier (often shortened to “Multires”) gives you the ability to subdivide a mesh similarly to the Subdivision Surface modifier, but also allows you to edit the new subdivision levels in Sculpt Mode.

-The Multiresolution Modifier is the only modifier that cannot be repositioned in the stack if it means that there will be geometry or other object data created or removed before it (e.g. all Generate, some Modify and some Simulate modifiers cannot come before the Multiresolution Modifier).
+Multiresolution is the only modifier that cannot be repositioned in the stack after any modifier that will change geometry or other object data (i.e. all Generate, some Modify and some Simulate modifiers cannot come before the Multiresolution one).

 Sets the type of subdivision.

-- Set the level of subdivisions to show in the 3D View.
+Set the level of subdivisions to show in Object Mode.

-- Set the number of subdivisions to use in Sculpt Mode.
+Set the level of subdivisions to use in Sculpt Mode.

-- Set the number of subdivisions to show when rendering.
+Set the level of subdivisions to show when rendering.